-On January 29, 2019, Whitney George was appointed President of the Corporation in addition to his roles as Chairman of Sprott.
-U.S. and Chief Investment Officer ("CIO") of SAM.
+On January 29, 2019, Whitney George was appointed President of the Corporation.

-On November 7, 2019, the Board approved a normal course issuer bid ("NCIB"), pursuant to which the Corporation was permitted to repurchase up to 2.5% of its common shares over a one-year period commencing on November 15, 2019 and ending on November 14, 2020.
-On February 25, 2021 a renewed NCIB for the purchase of up to 2.5% of the Common Shares was approved by the Board.
-Purchases under the renewed NCIB are expected to occur for a one year period commencing on or about March 3, 2021 and will be subject to acceptance by the Toronto Stock Exchange.
+On November 7, 2019, the Board of Directors (the "Board") approved a normal course issuer bid ("NCIB"), pursuant to which the Corporation was permitted to repurchase up to 2.5% of its Common Shares over a one-year period commencing on November 15, 2019 and ending on November 14, 2020.
+The NCIB was renewed February 25, 2021 on the same terms for the period of March 3, 2021 to March 2, 2022, and, subject to acceptance by the Toronto Stock Exchange ("TSX"), purchases under the NCIB are expected to be renewed for an additional one-year period commencing on March 3, 2022 and ending on March 2, 2023.

-On January 17, 2020, the Corporation completed the acquisition of Tocqueville Asset Management's ("Tocqueville") gold strategies for total consideration of up to \$50 million, comprised of a payment at closing of \$12.5 million in cash, as well as common shares valued at \$2.5 million.
+On January 17, 2020, the Corporation completed the acquisition of Tocqueville Asset Management's ("Tocqueville") gold strategies for total consideration of up to \$50 million, comprised of a payment at closing of \$12.5 million in cash, as well as Common Shares valued at \$2.5 million.
 The acquisition resulted in the Corporation managing and sub-advising the Tocqueville gold strategies, including the Tocqueville Gold Fund and certain other institutional accounts and, at closing of the acquisition, increased the AUM of the Corporation's managed equities platform by approximately \$1.7 billion.
-Subsequent to the year ended December 31, 2020, the Corporation successfully negotiated an amendment to the original terms of the purchase agreement.
-In lieu of any contingent consideration entitlement for the 2020 and 2021 fiscal years, the vendor accepted a final payment from the Corporation of \$30 million (\$27 million in cash and \$3 million in common shares of the Corporation).
-This enabled the Corporation to lock-in the total acquisition price and return on investment economics going into 2021 and further enabled the Corporation to retain the full benefits of any additional increase in AUM expected over 2021.
+In January 2021, the Corporation entered into an amendment to the original terms of the purchase agreement.
+In lieu of any contingent consideration entitlement for the 2020 and 2021 fiscal years, the vendor accepted a final payment from the Corporation of \$30 million (\$27 million in cash and \$3 million in Common Shares).